Careers and placements

-Secure storage, handling, use, retention & disposal of disclosures and disclosure information.
+Secure storage, handling, use, retention and disposal of disclosures and disclosure information.

 Disclosure information is kept securely, in locked storage containers with access strictly controlled and limited to those who are entitled to see it as part of their duties.

 No information regarding criminal convictions or Disclosure will be released to any individual or organisation not authorised to receive it under Section 124 of the Police Act Part V 1977.

 The counter-signatories will ensure that information supplied will only be released to the Registrar, Vice Chancellor, Dean of Faculty and Head of Programme who are empowered to make the recruitment decision.
 The information will also be seen by a designated member of the Registry team who will handle the Disclosure process.

 Disclosure information is only used for the specific purpose for which it was requested and for which the applicant's full consent has been given.

 Once a recruitment (or other relevant) decision has been made, Disclosure information will not be held for any longer than is necessary.
 This is generally for a period of up to 6 months, to allow for the consideration and resolution of any disputes or complaints.